nautsio/workshop-docker-consul/part3-haproxy.md

 !SUB
-We've pre-packaged a HAProxy in the<br>[`cargonauts/consul-haproxy`](https://registry.hub.docker.com/u/cargonauts/consul-haproxy/) image
+We've pre-packaged a HAProxy in the [cargonauts/consul-haproxy](https://registry.hub.docker.com/u/cargonauts/consul-haproxy/) Docker image

 The source can be found on [GitHub](https://github.com/cargonauts/consul-haproxy)